jonathan-tan-5826/Airbnb/README.md

 3) For each bucket with CityZips, a worker thread is assigned to crawl Airbnb for each zipcode in the bucket for the month and year passed in.

 Inside the worker threads:
-1) Worker calculates the check-in date and check-out date based on the month and year passed in.
-2) For each zipcode the worker performs the following...
+For each zipcode in the worker's pass in bucket, the worker performs the following...
-3) Opens a Firefox Web Driver
-4) Constructs the URL & loads the page in the driver
+1) Loads URL in Firefox driver
+2) Verifies the city listed on the webpage matches the zipcode's city.
+If not, the worker continues to the next zipcode.
-5) Verifies there are at least 5 listings on the page.
-If not, the worker closes the driver and continues to the next zipcode.
+3) Verifies there are at least 5 listings on the page.
+If not, the worker continues to the next zipcode.
-6) Saves the page source
+4) Verifies the period (Makes sure the average price is for the month).
+If not, the worker continues to the next zipcode.
-7) Waits for price range button to appear.
-If it does not appear in time, program errors out and exits.
-Otherwise, the button is pressed.
+5) Waits for price range button to appear using new selector.
+If the button does not appear, attempts to get price range button with the old selector.
+If both fail to appear and the flag, isSecondCrawlAttempt, is true, the worker continues to the next zipcode.
+Otherwise, the worker sets the isSecondCrawlAttempt to true and restarts at step 1 for this zipcode.
-8) Waits for price-text to appear to obtain the average price.
+6) Worker clicks the price button and waits for price-text to appear to obtain the average price.
-9) Verifies the period (Makes sure the average price is for monthly).
-If the average price is not for the month, the worker closes the driver and continues to the next zipcode.
+6a) If the price button was obtained using the old selector, validates the city again.
+If the city is invalid, the worker continues to the next zipcode.
-10) Verifies the city listed on the webpage matches the zipcode's city.
-If not, the worker closes the driver and continues to the next zipcode.
+7) Worker saves page source.
-11) Saves information to database.
+8) Worker obtains the average price from the price-text and saves the information to database.
-12) Closes the Firefox Web Driver and restarts at step 3 with the next zipcode.